May 2019 - London and British Isles Cruise

 London UNDERGROUND: For our purpose, a regular (blue colored) Oyster Card suited us.
 Oyster Cards can be purchased at any London tube station via machine.
 The card came with a £5.00 non-refundable deposit, then you may add money to the card at multiples of £5.
 See https://www.youtube.com/watch?v=LlZ_xDx2Zl0 and https://www.londontoolkit.com/briefing/oystercard.htm for details.

 TRAIN: we took a train from London's Waterloo station to the cruise port at Southampton.
 UK's National Rail website: https://www.nationalrail.co.uk/ but we purchased train tickets online at https://www.thetrainline.com/ to print tickets at home.

 LodgingWe booked "The Bailey's Hotel London" in south Kensington for 4 nights using booking.com.
 The hotel is a historical building (see its wikipedia page), very elegant and very well located just opposite the "Gloucester Road" tube station on the Piccadilly line.

-Vodafone had many retail locations in London.
+Vodafone has many retail locations in London.
 We stopped at the first one we saw to purchase a £10 SIM card which came with 3 GB of data and x minutes of calling, and worked for many countries in Europe.
 A store clerk installed the SIM card in one of our unlocked iPhone and activated it.
-This was the best spent £10 of our entire trip - All through out the cruise in UK, Ireland and France, as long as we could see land, the iPhone would have a cellular signal, therefore it could serve as a hotspot for our other devices to connect to the internet.
+This was the best spent £10 of our entire trip - all through out the cruise in UK, Ireland and France, as long as we could see land, the iPhone would have a cellular signal.
+Therefore it could serve as a hotspot for our other devices to connect to the internet.